build-on-aws/content/posts/getting-started-with-opensearch-models/04-troubleshooting-ml-commons-framework/index.md

 ## Profiling your deployed models

 In some cases, users may express their dissatisfaction with certain aspects of the application, specifically its rather slow performance.
-Upon troubleshooting, it has been found that one possible reason for this sluggishness could be the calls made to models.
-A fascinating approach to initiate this investigation is by utilizing the [Profile API](https://opensearch.org/docs/latest/ml-commons-plugin/api/profile/) provided by the ML Commons Framework.
+Upon initial troubleshooting, it has been found that one possible reason for this sluggishness could be the calls made to models.
+A nice approach to investigate this further is by utilizing the [Profile API](https://opensearch.org/docs/latest/ml-commons-plugin/api/profile/) provided by the ML Commons Framework.

 To use the Profile API to investigate the performance of your models, use the following command: